minhkhoi0975/Third-Person-Shooter/README.md

 # Third-Person-Shooter
 (WIP) A third person shooter made with Unreal Engine 4.
 All scripts are written in Blueprints.
-Version 4.22 or better is required.
+Requires version 4.22 or better.

 TODO:
   + AI: